We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The program is also a great option for those with specific dietary restrictions, as users can choose which foods to include in their diet.

-Weight Watchers for men is a good option for people looking to achieve long-term, sustainable weight loss.
+WW for men is a good option for people looking to achieve long-term, sustainable weight loss.
 It’s also a great choice for those looking to improve their health while being able to choose which foods to include in their diet.

 It’s based on the same principles as the regular Weight Watchers program but assigns men additional daily points based on their height, weight, age, and weight loss goals.